athielenhaus/Housing-Price-Prediction/README.md

 - Feature Engineering and Selection
 - Gridsearch

-Below, we provide some additional information about the individual steps.
+Below, we provide additional information about the individual steps.

-#### Exploratory Data Analysis
+### Exploratory Data Analysis
 After importing the data, EDA was conducted using EDA libraries including Sweetviz and Dataprep as well as by plotting data with Matplotlib and on a map in Tableau.
 The dataset is composed of 21 columns.
 Two columns, 'id' and 'date', were quickly dropped as their lack of relevance to estimating the price was clear.
 Some other learnings from EDA included: